-The annual 24 hour race – held at Anglesey in North Wales since 2014, Snetterton in Norfolk since 2003 and Mondello Park in Ireland before that – is the showcase event on the 2CV racing calendar.
-2016 is the 26th anniversary of the first 24 hour race – a lot has changed since then, but the ethos of the racing hasn’t!
+The annual 24 hour race – held at Snetterton in Norfolk since 2003, with a short spell at Anglesey in North Wales between 2014-2016, and Mondello Park in Ireland from 1990-2002 – is the showcase event on the 2CV racing calendar.
+2019 is the 29th running of the 24 hour race – a lot has changed in that time, but the ethos of the racing hasn’t!

-2011’s race featured a new class for mostly unmodified cars and old race cars, called the ‘Economy Class’.
+2011’s race featured a new class for mostly unmodified cars and old race cars, called the ‘Economy Class’ – now called Classique class.
 2012’s race featured Mini Grand cars for the first time, alongside the European competitors, making 4 classes in all.

 Getting involved – racing driver: